nikkilocke/CodeFirstWebFramework/contentFiles/Documentation.md

 |data|Arbitrary data to send to the javascript.
 For instance, `batchstatus` uses this to get the batch progress data.|

 Note that `AppModule` provides `SaveRecord` and `DeleteRecord` methods which will save or delete a record and return a suitably filled in AjaxReturn.
 For simple single record updates you can do your validation on the supplied data, then return the result of `SaveRecord`.
 Note that the `Utils.Check` method (which checks its first argument is true, and thors an exception with the supplied message if not) is a useful shorthand for validation checks.

+## DumbForm

+This creates an ordinary html form, with the Save button submitting the form, by default to the original method name with `Save` added to the end (you can alter this with the `submit` property).

 ## Help